vippsas/vipps-psp-api/vipps-psp-api-quick-start.md

 1. Send `Get all Merchants` for a json response showing all the merchants and their information.
 See [`GET:/v1/merchants`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/getMerchants).
 2. Send `Get Merchant by MSN` for information about a specific merchant.
 Supply the MSN for a merchant in the list of all merchants.
 See [`GET:/v1/merchants/:merchantSerialNumber`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/getMerchant).
-3. Send `Create new Merchant Sale Unit`.
+3. Send `Create new Merchant Sales Unit`.
 Notice the merchantSerialNumber is provided back.
 See [`POST:/v1/merchants`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/addMerchant).
-4. Open `Update Merchant Sale Unit`.
+4. Open `Update Merchant Sales Unit`.
 Use MSN for the new merchant and update the body before sending the request.
    Then, you can update the `Get Merchant by MSN` request with the new MSN and see if the changes were implemented.
     See [`PATCH:/v1/merchants/:merchantSerialNumber`](https://vippsas.github.io/vipps-developer-docs/api/psp-signup#tag/Merchant/operation/patchMerchant).